peter-facko/PPnetwork/DETAILS.md

 	where OrderHandler : OrderHandlerBase
 {
 	// creates the Descriptor from the generic type of the OHI
-	// and the specific type of the order public Descriptor(Type genericOHIType, Type orderType);
+	// and the specific type of the Order public Descriptor(Type genericOHIType, Type orderType);

 	// invokes the handler